washingtonpost/ans-schema/README.md

 One can use a variety of third party tools to validate their content against the schema files hosted here on github publicly.

 ## Schema Overview
-The ARC Schema is rooted at an "ANS" node that defines an ID and Type field; the ID should be a globally unique identifier to the concrete/subclass instance of content and the Type field should describe to higher-level languages what type of content the concrete instance is (i.e. "collection" or "image")
+The ARC Schema is rooted at an "ANS" node that defines an ID and Type field; the ID should be a globally unique identifier to the concrete/subclass instance of content and the Type field should describe to higher-level languages what type of content the concrete instance is (i.e. "story", "image", "video", etc.)

 The hierarchy of content is diagramed here: